KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Peeter: I'm serious.
 You're to report to the queen's tent.

 Jem: I met him for the first time the other day when I

+-- About to enter labyrinth

+Jem: Is this stupid?

+Peeter: Let me light one of these lanterns.

+Jem: Are we being stupid?

+Peeter: Probably.

+Jem: We're going to die in this cave.

+Peeter: It's for a greater cause.

+Jem: Would anyone find us if we ditched?

+Peeter: We're not discussing that.

+Jem: Just saying, we could say we're army and just-

+Peeter: Our deaths are for the stars and the heavens.

+Jem: Praise the stars.
+I'll say nothing more about it...

+Peeter: Sounds good to me.

+Narrator: We entered the cavernous jaw of the labyrinth.
+I could feel my legs shaking as I took every step.
+I was ashamed of what I said